guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 Syntax definitions make Sublime Text aware of programming and markup languages.
 Most noticeably, they work together with colors to provide syntax highlighting.
-Their purpose is to define *scopes* in a source code buffer that divide the text in named regions.
-Many editing features in Sublime Text make extensive use of this fine-grained contextual information, like snippets and key bindings.
+Syntax definitions define *scopes* in a buffer that divide the text in named regions.
+Several editing features in Sublime Text make extensive use of this fine-grained contextual information.

-Essentially, syntax definitions consist of regular expressions used to find text and more or less arbitrary, dot separated strings called *scopes* or *scope names*.
+Essentially, syntax definitions consist of regular expressions used to find text, and more or less arbitrary, dot-separated strings called *scopes* or *scope names*.
 For every occurrence of a given regular expression, Sublime Text gives the matched text its corresponding *scope name*.